riklauder/ProjectMokman/README.md

 2.  run ./mokman from that dir

->./pacman
+>./mokman

 ### creates random map for Pygame based game.
 Transformation of maps is done using C++ .

 *pacman batch file will execute required scripts, run code then automatically start pygame.
 MUST BE run from correct dir

-*used WSL bash shell in Windows with g++ installed although mapTransform.cpp could be compiled as mapt.exe using VS cl or other Windows c++ compiler
+*used WSL bash shell in Windows with g++ although mapTransform.cpp could be compiled as mapt.exe using VS cl or other Windows c++ compiler
+*included mapTransform.exe - run mokmanw.bat if WSL is not installed

 ## Build/Play Instructions for prototype